 This bit allows the user to select automatic or manual control of clock termination.
 If automatic mode termination is enabled, then the termination on the port selected via HDMI\PORT\SELECT[1:0] is enabled.
-The termination is disabled on all other ports

 TERM_AUTO Description

 0 (default) Disable termination automatic control

 1 Enable termination automatic control